-site.btaPresident Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does not Say We Have to Change Constitution
+site.btaPresident Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does Not Say We Have to Change Constitution

-President Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does not Say We Have to Change Constitution
+President Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does Not Say We Have to Change Constitution

-President Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does not Say We Have to Change Constitution
+President Siljanovska: Skopje Fulfills Prespa Agreement, Treaty with Bulgaria Does Not Say We Have to Change Constitution

-President Gordana Siljanovska - Davkova (BTA Photo)
+President Gordana Siljanovska-Davkova (BTA Photo)

 The Republic of North Macedonia has taken a responsible approach to the implementation of the Prespa Agreement and has fulfilled its obligations ahead of schedule, the country's President Gordana Siljanovska said in her first interview after she was elected to the post and took the oath in office refusing to pronounce the country's constitutional name, sparking tensions with Greece.